At what age do you become president? State security bodies. The phenomenon of Putin's Russia

 Higher education

-In 1970, Vladimir Putin entered the law faculty of Leningrad State University, graduating in 1975.
-In the late 70s and early 80s, Putin graduated from the Moscow Higher School of the KGB No. 1.
+In 1970, Vladimir Putin entered the Faculty of Law of Leningrad State University, from which he graduated in 1975.
+In the late 70s - early 80s, Putin graduated from the Moscow KGB Higher School No. 1.

-Even before I graduated from high school, I had a desire to work in intelligence.
-True, soon I wanted to become a sailor.
-But then again a scout.
+Even before I graduated from school, I had a desire to work in intelligence.
+True, I soon wanted to become a sailor.
+But then again as a scout.
 And at the very beginning I really wanted to be a pilot.

 V. Putin